AGENTS.md: Docsy repo guide for AI agents

 Code, test, and documentation conventions

-• Assume that the maintainers and readers of the code you write are senior web developers and designers who know the site’s tools, including Hugo, Bootstrap, etc.
+• Assume the maintainers and readers of the code you write are senior web developers and designers who know the site’s tools, including Hugo and Bootstrap.

-• Brevity is good — in code, comments, and commit messages.
+• Write lean and DRY, in code, comments, and commit messages.

 • Don’t use comments to explain the obvious; use self-explanatory names and short names when the context is clear.